50+ Examples of Greetings in English

 Greetings are the conversation starters, no matter whether you are talking to someone face to face or over the phone.
 As a greeting creates the first impression, it plays a vital role in determining whether the conversation will go well or not.

-Examples of Greeting a Friend in English
+#1 Greeting a Friend

 examples of greetings